FUNNthunrada/MyPage/README.md

 ////////////////////////////////////

 2. Accessing the Site:
-   - Please register and log in to access the site.
+   - Please register your account and log in to access the site.
    - In another choice, you can log in with the demo user.
      Email:  demo@example.com
      Password:  123456%abc